microformats/microformats-ruby/README.md

 # MOVED!

-For all future version, go to:
+For all future versions, go to:
 **https://github.com/G5/microformats2**